 A number of people have wondered why their comments on a particular topic have not shown up on the site.
 The fact is, they have been excised.

 Deciding which comments to allow and which to delete is an imperfect science if it is a science at all (which, come to think of it, it is not).
 To aid us all in understanding how to set a policy about comments that is fair and understandable, Alan Jacobs has made his first contribution to this site.
-He has pointed us to Alan Scalzi’s “How to Be a Good Commenter.”
+He has pointed us to John Scalzi’s “How to Be a Good Commenter.”

 Here are Scalzi’s 10 questions to ask before making a comment.
 (For a fuller explanation of each, click on his link above.)